uadmin/uadmin/docs/api.rst

 .. image:: tutorial/assets/todolistdbhighlighted.png

+|

+See `uadmin.DBSettings`_ for the process of configuring your database in MySQL.

 **uadmin.DBSettings**
 ^^^^^^^^^^^^^^^^^^^^^
 DBSettings is a feature that allows a user to configure the settings of a database.